Review: Scenic Rim walking tours explore Queensland’s majestic Southeast in style

 Day three is clearly the main game on these Scenic Rim walking tours.
-It involves a 15km hike from Spicers Canopy to Spicers Peak Lodge, via a climb to the top of Spicers Peak – around 1,200m above sea level.
+It involves a 15-kilometre hike from Spicers Canopy to Spicers Peak Lodge, via a climb to the top of Spicers Peak — around 1,200 metres above sea level.

 Spicers Peak Lodge is Australia’s highest non-Alpine lodge.
 Our final night will be spent here.
 It’s an uber-exclusive and fittingly secluded luxury retreat that many well-heeled guests prefer to arrive at by helicopter than by road.

 The walk begins with a seductively easy stroll along the riverbed, but it’s not long before we start to climb — and climb — and climb some more.
 At the top of the peak we’re rewarded with extraordinary views across the range and access to a patch of Gondwana rainforest.
 It’s like walking onto the set of Jurassic Park.
 Ancient hoop pines drip with old man’s beard, and towering tree ferns shade a lush carpet of ground cover and delicate fungi.

 While is it possible in theory to do this walk yourself, the truth is very few people would be able to navigate their way up here without a guide.
 There’s no real path — just a very faint track marked by cairns here and there.